intellij-rust/intellij-rust/CONTRIBUTING.md

 # Testing

 It is much easier to understand code changes if they are accompanied with tests.
 Test classes are placed in the `src/test/kotlin` directory, `src/test/resources` holds rust files which are used as fixtures.
+Most tests are fixture driven: they read the rust file named as the test itself, execute some action and check result.

 We also include [CTRS](https://github.com/brson/ctrs) as a submodule and use it to test the parser.
+We also download source code of the Rust standard library to check that it is resolved correctly.

 The test suite can be run by launching:

     ./gradlew test

-You can execute specific test from within IDE.
-To do so, navigate to the tests and press `Ctrl+Shift+F10`.
-Note that IDEA test runner may not run gradle code generation tasks, so if you are modifying `rust.bnf` or `RustLexer.flex`, you may want to use the gradle runner instead.

 # Plugin architecture